Michelin Logo

 Michelin Emblem

-The company’s mascot received the status of a world “ambassador” of a well-known tire and wheel manufacturer.
-Bibendum introduces new products, advises, and helps customers.
+The mascot of the company received the status of a world “ambassador” of the famous manufacturer of tires and disks.
+Bibendum introduces new products, consults, and helps customers.

-Several designers worked on the logo at different times, and each of them offered their interpretation.
+Several designers worked on the logo at different times, and each of them offered a different interpretation.
 As a result, Bibendum evolved from a beer character to a product selection manager.

 Michelin Symbol

-In the current version, the brand name is written in solid italics – San Serif font.
-All letters are in uppercase.
-The emblem’s color palette is monotonous: until 1997, it was black and white, and then blue appeared in it.
-Recently, designers have added light yellow.
+In the current version, the name of the trademark is written in solid italics – San Serif font.
+All letters are capitalized.
+The color palette of the emblem is monotonous: until 1997, it was black and white, and then blue color appeared in it.
+Recently, designers have added a light yellow color.

 Michelin color codes